franz-sotoleal/PQD-BE/README.md

             * Use component name (project key) _ESI-builtit_ so that you can trigger release info collection with the test user that is already inserted into the DB

+Containerize and run the app in Docker:
+* Run gradle clean and gradle build to get the last state of the app
+* At the root folder, run the following command:

+     ```
+     docker-compose -f pqd-be.yml up --build -d
+     ```
+* To kill the containerz, run:
+    ```
+     docker-compose -f pqd-be.yml down
+    ```

 ### Database changelog
 Flyway is used for database changelog.
 Migration files are located at: